Quantum critical scaling and holographic bound for transport coefficients near Lifshitz points: IR models

 \subsection{Marginally relevant case}

 In order to avoid radial dependences coming from the $a_\alpha$-terms, we set $2\Lambda _\alpha=2\kappa\delta +\theta$.
-This corresponds to take the axions as marginal deformations of the IR fixed point.
-Furthermore, setting $\theta+2\delta\kappa =0$ yields a set of algebraic equations in both the cases $p=1,2$. \\ Let us start with the one single axion case $p=1$ -- we omit the subscript $\alpha=1$ everywhere.
+This corresponds to take the massless scalars as marginal deformations of the IR fixed point.
+Furthermore, setting $\theta+2\delta\kappa =0$ yields a set of algebraic equations in both the cases $p=1,2$. \\ Let us start with the one single massless scalar case $p=1$ -- we omit the subscript $\alpha=1$ everywhere.
 The solution to the field equations is given by:

 Note how a low momentum dissipation limit ($a\to0$) always restores the isotropy of the system ($\phi=1$).
 In order to get a realistic solution, we demand the positivity of the squared quantities and the specific heat $c=T\,\partial_T s$.
 In addition, we require the vanishing of the line element in the IR at $T=0$, obtaining the following set of conditions: